 Now we study \emph{local} conservation and the flow of energy.
-Energy flows in the direction of the Poynting vector, hence \emph{transversely} to (not along) the resistors.
-This is why we define energy flow in a subdivision of the grid.
+Energy flows in the direction of the Poynting vector, hence \emph{transversely to} (not along) the resistors.
+Thus we assign energy flow to \emph{bisectors} of edges.
 The cross-product formula for the Poynting vector is then discretized directly.

 \begin{definition} The \emph{doubling} is the $2N\times 2N$ grid with the vertices at vertices, edge midpoints, and face centers of the initial $N\times N$ grid.
-Orient the edges still in the direction of the coordinate axes.
+Orient all the edges still in the direction of the coordinate axes.